Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Step 1: Notify Your Employer Immediately

-Step 2: Apply to Renew or Re-Issue the Work Permit
+Step 2: Apply for a New Work Permit

 Common practice: Employers typically work with a compliance firm or immigration practitioner for this step, particularly where supporting documents require consular legalisation or translation.
 The document preparation phase — not the official processing window — is usually where delays occur.

-Two documents carry strict validity windows that are easy to overlook in a retroactive renewal:
+Two documents carry strict validity windows that are easy to overlook when filing a new application after a gap:

-- Criminal record certificate — must have been issued within 6 months of the application date.
-A certificate obtained during the original work permit process is almost certainly expired by the time a renewal is filed.
+• Criminal record certificate — must have been issued within 6 months of the application date.
+A certificate obtained during the original work permit process is almost certainly expired by the time a new application is filed.

 If either falls outside these windows, it must be re-obtained before the application can be submitted.
 For foreign-issued criminal record certificates, allow time for consular legalisation and Vietnamese translation — this is the step that most commonly causes delays in document preparation.

 Work permit fees are paid by the employer.
 The fee varies by province: VND 400,000 in Hanoi, VND 600,000 in Ho Chi Minh City, with the highest provincial fee currently at VND 1,000,000.
-These figures are set by local authorities and may be adjusted — confirm the current rate with the relevant DoLISA office before filing.
+These figures are set by local authorities and may be adjusted — confirm the current rate with the relevant provincial labour authority before filing.

-Step 3: Apply for a New TRC Based on the Renewed Work Permit
+Step 3: Apply for a New TRC Based on the New Work Permit

 In Ho Chi Minh City, TRC applications are submitted online through the National Public Service Portal (dichvucong.gov.vn).
 The employer creates an account, uses a company digital signature token, and submits documents electronically before providing hard copies.
 In Hanoi, the process runs through the Immigration Management Department with similar requirements.
 Other provinces may have slightly different local procedures — confirming with the provincial office before filing is advisable.